Spray-Tish Menthol Nasal spray

 Things you must not do

 Spray-Tish Menthol is for short-term use only.
-Spray-Tish Menthol should not be used for more than 5 to 7 days without medical advice.
+Spray-Tish Menthol should not be used for more than 3 days at a time unless advised by a doctor or pharmacist.

 Ability to drive or operate machinery